Extending RLVR to Open-Ended Tasks via Verifiable Multiple-Choice Reformulation: Method

+In open-ended settings, most approaches use learned reward models to provide reward feedback, including rubric-based rewards \cite{DBLP:journals/corr/abs-2507-17746}, checklist-based rewards \cite{DBLP:journals/corr/abs-2507-18624}, and RLMT-based methods \cite{DBLP:journals/corr/abs-2509-20357}.
+These methods rely on trained reward models to generate bounded scores rather than on rule-based verifiers.

-Both our method and recent works such as \textsc{VeriFree} \cite{DBLP:journals/corr/abs-2505-21493} and \textsc{RLPR} \cite{DBLP:journals/corr/abs-2506-18254} aim to overcome the fundamental limitation of RLVR—its reliance on explicit verifiers.
-However, the two approaches differ substantially in how they address this issue.
+In RLVR settings, both our method and recent works such as \textsc{VeriFree} \cite{DBLP:journals/corr/abs-2505-21493} and \textsc{RLPR} \cite{DBLP:journals/corr/abs-2506-18254} aim to overcome the fundamental limitation of RLVR—its reliance on explicit verifiers.
+However, \textsc{VeriFree} and \textsc{RLPR} replace the verifier with the model’s own conditional probability of the ground truth $y^\star$.
+They still fundamentally rely on the existence of unique ground-truth solutions, which makes them unsuitable for open-ended tasks such as creative writing and subjective Q\&A. In contrast, our method addresses the verifier limitation from a different perspective.
+Instead of relying on unambiguous ground truth, we restructure open-ended tasks into multiple-choice questions.